 We aim to replace PDF and Word documents on our website with accessible HTML pages where possible.

 When considering whether we can provide the information in an accessible format, we will assess:

 - how much the work would cost and the impact that carrying out the work would have on us

 - how much users with a disability would benefit from us carrying out the work

 We have identified a limited number of PDF and MS Word documents published after September 2018 where the cost and/or time of publishing these documents in an accessible format would represent either:

 - a disproportionate burden within the meaning of the accessibility regulations; or

-- a temporary disproportionate burden, that we aim to fix by December 2020.
+- a temporary disproportionate burden, that we aim to fix.

 Documents we have currently identified as a disproportionate burden include:

 A number of application forms in PDF and MS Word format currently represent a disproportionate burden, however we aim to replace these forms with accessible, online versions of these.